Scamming by Phone

 - Never provide nor confirm any personal or computer information (including passwords, software versions or serial numbers, credit card numbers, etc.).

-- Never visit websites or install software suggested by the caller.
+- Never visit websites or install software suggested by an unknown caller.

 Your best option is to hang up without saying goodbye and without following any of their instructions.